pumpernicke1/Obsidian-Notes/CS70/CS70 Midterm Sp22.md

 			  True, as that degree 2 vertex is the only thing keeping the components together.
 If there existed another vertex attached to these components, it would form a cycle.
 	  10. Consider a walk in a connected graph $G = (V,E)$ with $|V| ≥ 4$ formed by starting at a vertex $u$ and proceeding by choosing an arbitrary unused edge at the current vertex to get to the next vertex.
 The process terminates when it reaches a vertex where all incident edges have already been used.
 		  1. The walk always terminates at the vertex u if and only if the degree of every vertex is .
+				  0
 		  2. For a tree, the walk always terminates at a vertex with degree that is .
 (Give as specific of an answer as possible.)
 		  3. For a complete graph on n vertices where n is odd, the walk always forms a Hamiltonian tour.
+		  4. For a hypercube of dimension n, the walk terminates at an odd degree vertex or at u.